abswhite/bus_mall/user_stories.md

 4. Create instances of object for every image
 5. Create function to randomly select and produce images
 6. Test randomly generating images
 7. Create event listener to produce new images after user clicks old images
+8. Use "if" statement to stop product generating function after 25 clicks